Douvi/FragmentTransactionManager/README.md

 ------------------------------------------------
 In order to integrate FragmentTransactionManager into your own projects.

-__1.__     You need to set into you layout (xml) as a ROOT 'FTRelativeLayout' or 'FTLinearLayout'.
+__1.__     You need to set into your layout (xml) as a ROOT 'FTRelativeLayout' or 'FTLinearLayout'.
 You don't need to set the both layout, just one will be enough.